-McGill qualified as a teacher with a BAEd in Design Technology with Secondary Education (QTS) from Goldsmiths College, University of Arts London (93-97).
+Ross qualified as a teacher with a BAEd in Design Technology with Secondary Education (QTS) from Goldsmiths College, University of Arts London (93-97).
 He gained a masters degree in Design Studies from Central St. Martins College, University of Arts London (2006).
-He currently supports the charity work of Education Support UK and sits on the Leadership Faculty at Teaching Leaders.
-He is a former SSAT Design Technology Lead Practitioner.
-Read more about McGill’s education awards and an up-close-and-personal interview by Schools Week.
+He is a former SSAT Design Technology Lead Practitioner and was recognised by The Teaching Awards in 2004.
+He supports the charity work of Survivors UK; Education Support UK; Bliss Charity and Tommy’s Baby.

-Teacher Toolkit website is consistently ranked 25th in education across the world by Teach 100 and articles and resources exceed 8 million views collectively.
-In 2014 to 2017, Vuelio awarded McGill with the ‘Best UK Education Blog‘ and in March 2016, DRUM shortlisted Teacher Toolkit for ‘Best Use of Social Media‘ by alongside BBC, ITV, Vogue Magazine and The Mirror.
-In 2017 and 2018, Teacher Toolkit was also shortlisted for the U.K. Blog Awards in Education.
+Teacher Toolkit website is consistently ranked highly within education across the world by many organisations.
+Ross's articles and resources exceed 14 million views collectively.
+From 2014 to 2020, many organisations have awarded Ross's website with the ‘Best UK Education Blog‘ and for ‘Best Use of Social Media‘ alongside BBC, ITV and Vogue Magazine.